 But now, what about the vinegar itself?
 See it as nature.
 The natural way of things.
 And while Kung Fu-tse tastes sourness, Lao-tse tastes the exact opposite, sweetness.
-This small detail is actually immense in importance.
-It suggests that, because Confucianism and Taoism are indigenous to China, they share a common cultural heritage of certain concerns and issues, which serves only to heighten their rivalry.
-They are opposites.
-But along comes Buddhism, the import from India, and it takes a completely different angle on things.
-Its experience of the vinegar is shaped by aims and concepts that are foreign.
+I would suggest that this way of relating the two–as opposites–is a subtle way of affirming how Confucianism and Taoism are indigenous to China and therefore share a common cultural heritage.
+This serves only to heighten their rivalry.
+But Buddhism is another matter entirely.
+As an import from India, its view of nature is shaped by aims and concepts that are foreign.
 Siddhartha Gautama tastes the vinegar and it’s bitter because he sees nature as fundamentally a process of endless living and dying and being reborn, all of it rooted in suffering.
 But this issue of life after death is irrelevant to classic Confucianism and Taoism.
 Classic Confucianism and Taoism don’t even believe in such a thing.

-So we put Buddhism aside, and focus on the other two traditions.
+So we put Buddhism aside, not because it is unimportant, but because it distracts us from seeing very clearly the relationship between the two indigenous Chinese traditions.
 For one, nature tastes sour; for the other, nature tastes sweet.
-Opposites.

 Start with Kung Fu-tse.